Janet McCloud

-Janet McCloud (also known as Yet-Si-Blue; March 30, 1934 – November 25, 2003) was a prominent Native American and indigenous rights activist.
-Her activism helped lead to the 1974 Boldt Decision, for which she was dubbed "the Rosa Parks of the American Indian Movement."
+Janet McCloud, also known as Yet-Si-Blue, (March 30, 1934 – November 25, 2003) was a prominent Native American and indigenous rights activist.
+Her activism helped lead to the 1974 Boldt Decision, which earned her the title of "The Rosa Parks of the American Indian Movement."
 She co-founded Women of All Red Nations (WARN) in 1974.
-The first convening of the Indigenous Women's Network was in her backyard in Yelm, Washington in August 1985.
+In August 1985, the first gathering of the Indigenous Women's Network took place in her backyard in Yelm, Washington.

 Ancestry and early life

-Janet Renecker (Yet-Si-Blue) was born on the Tulalip Reservation on March 30, 1934.
-She was the oldest of three girls and a descendant of Chief Seattle's family, and she lived a childhood marked by poverty and alcohol abuse.
+Janet Renecker (Yet-Si-Blue) was born on the Tulalip Reservation.
+She was the oldest of three girls and a descendant of Chief Seattle's family.
+Her childhood was marked by poverty and her stepfather drank which led to him having trouble finding work.

+"She thought taverns and drinking was the only way in life," her daughter, Barbara McCloud, states.

-Throughout her early years, she and her family moved often, from Tulalip to Taholah on the Quinault Reservation and, later, to Seattle's International District.
-Her stepfather drank and had trouble finding work.
+Throughout her early years, she and her family moved often.
+She lived in Tulalip, Taholah, on the Quinault Reservation, and in Seattle's International District.
 She often took refuge in churches and foster homes, spending much of her formative years in the city—mainly out of touch with tribal customs and traditions.

-"She thought taverns and drinking was the only way in life," Barbara McCloud, her daughter, said.

 She married and divorced young before meeting a Nisqually tribal fisherman and electrical lineman named Don McCloud in the early 1950s.
 The couple soon married, and together would have eight children: six girls and two boys.